MarkYiLXD/markyilxd.github.io/_projects/(1) calculio.md

 Articulate Storyline 360 was used in order to create drag-and-drop interactions where students would fulfill one step of a proof at a time before being able to move on to the next step.
 This was custom built with the use of updating variables to trigger layers that allow students to move on.

-For each of the pages that stated the theorems, students are able to hover over each color coordinated term in order to see how the equation relates back to the equation.
+For each of the pages that stated the theorems, students are able to hover over each color-coordinated term in order to see how the equation relates back to the equation.
 This allows for students to skip the steps of reading the theorem and recognizing terms.
 Instead, they can visually identify parts of the theorem to the corresponding parts of the graph.

 {% capture carousel_images %}
 /calc/mvt.png